matthew-brett/eef-pilot2/brexit_ages.rst

     >>> plt.hist(shuffled_differences)
     (...)

-The maximumum of these differences is:
+The maximum of these differences is:

 .. nbplot::